OpenAst/alx-system_engineering-devops/0x02-shell_redirections/README.md

-display all users and home
+a script that displays all users and home directories